Koredotcom/docs/docs/gale/getting-started/introduction.md

 # Introducing All-new GALE Platform

 Kore.ai is excited to launch the beta version of GALE!
 This initial release focuses on core functionality to provide value to our early customers.
-[Sign up for Beta Testing](https://info.kore.ai/gale-beta-signup){ .md-button }

 GALE is a new platform for building LLM-powered AI agents.
 It provides tools to integrate all the pieces necessary to power modern AI agents that can be seamlessly integrated into your existing systems and workflows, enabling you to quickly unlock the benefits of AI.

 <img src="../images/gale-arch.png" alt="Gale Architecture" title="Gale Architecture" style="border: 1px solid gray; zoom:100%;">

 You don't need to be an AI expert or write complex code.
 The platform provides ready-to-use AI models and intuitive tools to create custom AI solutions quickly.